 Not a big social media user?
 Email your photos to Katy at firstname.lastname@example.org and we'll share them for you!

-Huge thank you to Shaun Radley and MTCX, the members of the Missoula Nordic Ski Club, the Seeley Lake Nordic Ski Club, and the Echo Lake Trails Association for their tireless love and stewardship of the XC Nordic ski trails that enable our community to get outside and enjoy our landscape.
+Huge thank you to MTCX, the members of the Missoula Nordic Ski Club, Seeley Lake Nordic Ski Club, and Echo Lake Trails Association for their tireless love and stewardship of the XC ski trails that enable our community to get outside and enjoy our landscape throughout the year.
 Stewardship has long been baked into the heart of the Nordic ski culture.
-Club volunteers are the ones grooming trails before dawn, clearing downed trees, and organizing events.
+Club volunteers are grooming trails before dawn, clearing downed trees, and organizing events.
 Love your local Nordic trails?
 Please respect local rules and guidelines, and consider joining, supporting, or volunteering for one of these fantastic local clubs.

 Header photo courtesy of Forrest Boughner